drumslave-git/react-sandbox/README.md

 You can export specific vendors in separate files and load them.
 All vendors should be included in `app/vendors` and will be exported in a `vendors` folder under `dist`.
 The main idea is to serve independent JavaScript and CSS libraries, though currently all file formats are supported.

 !
-Don't forget to add the vendors in `app/index.html`.
+Don't forget to add the vendors in `app/index.html` and `build/index.html`.

 ## Production code